 Vladimir Shneider (1937-2016), a gifted linguist and artist, published a book on comparative linguistics both in Russian and in English, entitled The Traces of the Ten (2002), about the impact of the languages of the ancient Hebrews on Slavic languages, by following the linguistic paths of the ten not ‘lost’ biblical tribes of Israel.
 His paintings, mostly depicting biblical or mythological themes, were recognized and exhibited both in the Ukraine and across Israel.
-A second edition of his personal catalogue of selected works was published posthumously, entitled The Art of Shneider Vladimir: Monographia (2nd. ed.
-2017).
+A second edition of his personal catalogue of selected works was published posthumously, entitled The Art of Shneider Vladimir: Monographia (2nd. ed., 2017).

-Non-fiction about Be’er-Sheva by foreign authors
+Non-fiction about Be’er-Sheva and Beershevans by external authors

 ANZAC supporter Jill Curry wrote the book Victory!
 Beersheba 100th Anniversary (2016), to commemorate the ANZAC achievements during the Palestinian Campaign, 1916-1918.

 Shamai Atsmoni published a book of Hebrew short-stories and poems The Heart-Murmur of My Words(2006).